yongler/tp/docs/DeveloperGuide.md

 ##### 2. `list` command with parameters <br><br>
 Step 1.
 The user launches the application.
 All internship applications are shown by default.<br><br>
 Step 2.
 The user uses the `list` command with field and order by to sort applications. i.e. `list interview asc`.
 The `list` command then calls `model#sortApplications()`, causing the `UniqueApplicationList` to sort its `internalList`.
 In addition, the `list` command calls `model#updateFilteredApplicationList()` to display all applications. <br><br>
 Step 3.
-The user sees all applications sorted in the given specified order. <br><br>
+The user sees all applications sorted in the given specified order. <br>

 #### Design considerations
 <b>Aspect: How the sorting feature called:</b>